 ” directory.

-2. If you have installed Android Studio via Snap, then simply execute the following command to remove it from your system:
+2. If you have installed Android Studio via Snap or Flatpak, then simply execute one of the appropriate commands to remove it from your system:

 Final Word

-I hope you find this guide useful and that it helps you easily install Android Studio on your preferred Linux system.
-However, if you have any issues while performing the mentioned steps or have any questions, feel free to tell us in the comment section.
+I hope you find this guide useful, and that it helps you easily install Android Studio on your preferred Linux system.
+However, if you encounter any issues while performing the steps mentioned or have any questions, please let us know in the comment section.

 Till then, peace!